williamcxu/FlotationReagentML/README.md

 Packages (beyond standard Python packages) needed for this code:
 - psi4 for quantum chemical computations
-- sciki-learn for machine learning
+- scikit-learn for machine learning
 - rdkit for molecular representations
 - tqdm for the nice progress bar